We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Tea tree oil products for acne are available in drug stores and online.

 Citric acid, which is most prevalent in citrus fruits, such as oranges and lemons, may help reduce acne lesions in some people.
-A 2016 study suggests that it may help kill certain types of acne bacteria.

 While there is little research on whether citric acid can clear up acne, people can try applying lemon juice directly to pimples.